Orbit analysis

 • They require external power

-Depending on whether the utilized eddy-current probes use a separate signal conditioner or are connected directly to the input on Dewesoft HW, different amplifiers are used.
+Depending on whether the utilized eddy-current probes use a separate signal conditioner or are connected directly to the input on DEWESoft HW, different amplifiers are used.

 For both cases, Voltage mode is selected under Measurement and Displacement/distance as a Physical quantity.